 Viewing leaves from the highways and back country roads is lovely, but have you considered how autumn looks from the waterways?
 Tranquil scenes of trees trailing their leaves in the water, spots of color floating in the rapids, nature unspoiled by roads, cars and congestion.
 Enjoy the unique perspective from the middle of the river back to the river's banks!

 The Willamette River courses through Portland, Eugene, Oakridge and other small towns.
 The Siuslaw River winds to the coast and the Rogue River drops down from the mountains.
-Hire a jet boat for a comfortable ride, often with the benefits of a knowledgable guide, a great bottle of wine and the warm glow of late afternoon.
+Hire a jet boat for a comfortable ride, often with the benefits of a knowledgeable guide, a great bottle of wine and the warm glow of late afternoon.

 Watch for Birds and Wildlife